Ilan12346-maya/AdrenoToolsDrivers_termux/README.md

 use at your own risk, iam just trying

 will make an Performance chart in some time,
-Redmagic 8s pro, sd8gen2 adreno 740 over here, so i can only confirm 8gen2 works with a740
+Redmagic 8s pro, sd8gen2 adreno 740 over here, so i can only confirm this SoC now

 ![Comparison system driver vs newer 805 driver](screenshot.jpg)